jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 South of us the salmon run like clockwork
 from summer into fall, first the Chinook,
-the Sockeye, then the Coho feeding our brothers
+the Sockeye, then the Coho feeding our brothers,

 the grizzlies and blacks, the eagles, the other tribes
 and sportsmen.
 They flock to the riverbanks
 by the thousands with their lines and nets

-to snag the kype, break the hunched backs
+to snag the *kype,* break the hunched backs
 to taste the pink flesh, while we wait patiently
 by our boats on the arctic icecap to see